-As a result of Richard A. Edlin's appointment to the Board, effective March 17, 2017, the Board presently has seven members.
-There are three directors in the class whose term of office expires in 2018.
-Each of the three nominees named below is currently a director of the Company.
-If elected at the Annual Meeting, each of these nominees would serve until the 2021 Annual Meeting of Stockholders and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The Board presently has seven members.
+There are two directors in the class whose term of office expires in 2019.
+Each of the two nominees named below is currently a director of the Company.
+If elected at the Annual Meeting, each of these nominees would serve until the 2022 Annual Meeting of Stockholders and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 The Company encourages its directors and nominees for director to attend the Annual Meeting.
-All of the then-current members of the Board attended our annual meeting of stockholders in 2017.
+All of the members of the Board attended our annual meeting of stockholders in 2018.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
+Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by Eagle.
 Each person nominated for election has agreed to serve if elected.
 The Company's management has no reason to believe that any nominee will be unable to serve.

-The following table sets forth the names, ages as of April 24, 2018, and certain other information for each of the nominees for Class I directors and for each continuing director whose terms do not expire at the Annual Meeting.
+The following table sets forth the names, ages as of April 23, 2019, and certain other information for each of the nominees for Class II directors and for each continuing director whose terms do not expire at the Annual Meeting.

-Name Class Age Position(s) Director Since Current Term Expires Expiration of Term For Which Nominated 1.
-Directors Whose Terms Expire at the Annual Meeting and Who Are Nominees for Terms Expiring at the 2021 Annual Meeting Michael Graves (1)(2) I 55 Chairman of the Board 2013 2018 2021 Robert Glenning (1)(3) I 57 Director 2016 2018 2021 Richard A. Edlin (3) I 57 Director 2017 2018 2021 2.
-Continuing Directors Whose Terms Do Not Expire at the Annual Meeting Scott Tarriff II 58 CEO/Director 2007 2019 Sander Flaum (2)(3) II 81 Director 2007 2019 Steven Ratoff (1) III 75 Director 2007 2020 Douglas L. Braunstein (2) III 57 Director 2016 2020
+Name 1.
+Directors Whose Terms Expire at the Annual Meeting and Who Are Nominees for Terms Expiring at the 2022 Annual Meeting Class Age Position(s) Director Since Current Term Expires Expiration of Term For Which Nominated Scott Tarriff II 59 CEO/Director 2007 2019 2022 Sander Flaum (2)(3) II 82 Director 2007 2019 2022 2.
+Continuing Directors Whose Terms Do Not Expire at the Annual Meeting Michael Graves (1)(2) I 56 Chairman of the Board 2013 2021 Robert Glenning (1)(3) I 58 Director 2016 2021 Richard A. Edlin (2)(3) I 58 Director 2017 2021 Steven Ratoff (1) III 76 Director 2007 2020 Douglas L. Braunstein (2) III 58 Director 2016 2020

 - (1) Member of our audit committee.

 - (2) Member of our compensation committee.

-- (3) Member of our nominating and corporate governance committee
+- (3) Member of our nominating and corporate governance committee.

-NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2021 ANNUAL MEETING
+NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2022 ANNUAL MEETING